quyennv.com

 • Use kubectl to apply YAML and inspect pods, deployments, services, and other resources.

-For production, you typically add ConfigMaps, Secrets, Ingress, and a cluster (e.g. AKS, EKS, GKE) or a local setup like minikube/kind for learning.
+For production, add ConfigMaps, Secrets, Ingress, security and policy, observability, and a cluster (e.g. AKS, EKS, GKE) or a local setup like minikube/kind for learning.

 References